hellopijo/hellopijo/README.md

 </h1>

 # A little about me
-I’m a Computer Networking student with a strong interest in breaking and securing systems.
-Right now, I’m deep into cybersecurity, constantly learning and exploring different areas while still keeping my networking fundamentals sharp.
-This GitHub is mainly for my CTF writeups, and I’ll be adding more content over time as I learn and solve new challenges.
+CompTIA Security+ Certified with strong interest in breaking and securing systems.
+Degree in Computer Networking, I'm constantly learning and exploring different areas in cybersecurity while still keeping my networking fundamentals sharp.
+This GitHub page is one of my initiative to document my learning, writeups and projects to deep dive into security domain.

 ## Writeups